Our Process

 Author-Date System:

-- Reference List: A list of all sources cited in the paper, arranged alphabetically by the author’s last name.
+• Reference List: All sources cited in the paper are arranged alphabetically by the author’s last name.

 Citing Different Sources

-Turabian style covers a wide array of sources, including books, journals, websites, interviews, and more.
-Each type of source follows a specific format and includes essential elements such as author name, title, publication date, and page numbers.
+Turabian style covers many sources, including books, journals, websites, interviews, etc. Each source follows a specific format and includes essential elements such as author name, title, publication date, and page numbers.

 Books: